ShrutiP91/Shruti_TestPlans/CMXApp.md

     ```shell
     smartedge-open@ubuntu-4b70b7ba43:~/Intelligent_Connection_Management$ ./edgesoftware install
     Please enter the Product Key.
-The Product Key is contained in the email you received from Intel confirming your download:  <Product Key>
+The Product Key is contained in the email you received from Intel confirming your download:  <Valid Product Key>
     Starting the setup...
     ESB CLI version: 2021.4
     Target OS: Ubuntu 20.04